rust-lang/google-summer-of-code/README.md

 We invite contributors that would like to participate in projects such as GSoC or that would just want to find a Rust project that they would like to work on to examine the project list and use it as an inspiration.
 Another source of inspiration can be the [Rust Project Goals](https://rust-lang.github.io/rust-project-goals/index.html), particularly the orphaned goals.
 However, you can also work on these projects outside GSoC or other similar projects!
 We welcome all contributions.

-If you would like to participate in GSoC, please read [this](gsoc/README.md).
+If you would like to participate in GSoC, please read [this](gsoc/README.md), **in particular the guidance around AI usage!**.
-If you would like to discuss projects ideas or anything related to them, you can do so on our [Zulip](https://rust-lang.zulipchat.com/).
+If you would like to discuss project ideas or anything related to them, you can do so on our [Zulip](https://rust-lang.zulipchat.com/#narrow/channel/421156-gsoc).

 We use the GSoC project size parameters for estimating the expected time complexity of the project ideas.
 The individual project sizes have the following expected amounts of hours:
 - Small: 90 hours